isabella232/website-27/blog/_posts/2015-10-18-namespaces-overlayfs-and-apparmor-1-3.markdown

 {% endhighlight %}

-The `mount namespace` is special, once put in place, the mount hierarchy will only be copied to the newnamespace, but will be still visible to the parent namespace.
+The `mount namespace` is special, once put in place, the mount hierarchy will only be copied to the new namespace, but will be still visible to the parent namespace.
 We want to avoid that, because if someone holds a reference on a file, the mount point containing it can't be unmounted.